onlabsorg/olojs/docs/api/store.md

 async store.read: String path -> String source
 ------------------------------------------------------------------------
-Returns the source of the document mapped in this store to the given path.
+Returns the source of the document mapped in `store` to the given path.
 ```js
 source = await store.read("/path/to/doc");
 ```